 The seed replacement rate (SRR) of cereal crops in Nepal is below 15% and formal seed sector only contributes to about 20% of national seed demand.
-The status of far western region is not better and farmers either depend on poor quality seeds from across the border or use their own cereal stock as seed.
+The status of far-western region of the country is not any better and farmers either depend on poor quality seeds from across the border or use their own cereal stock as seed.
 Their problem is further exacerbated by the lack of sufficient fund to invest and absence of reliable value chain actors.

 Use of quality seeds of improved varieties is necessary to increase crop productivity and income of small farmers.
 It is estimated that about 50% of the global increase in yields over the past 50 years has been derived from improved variety (genetic progress) and seed quality, in addition to agronomic improvement and phytosanitary product uses.

 Lack of quality inputs including seed is a major challenge for the farmers in Nepal and the plight of farmers in Kailali, Kanchanpur and Dadeldhura district is no different.
-The major factor for poor seed replacement rate is unavailability of quality seed in market.
-There is also absence of reliable seed value chain requiring farmers to spend inordinate long time and efforts on activities other than production.
+The major factor for poor seed replacement rate is unavailability of quality seeds in market.
+There is also an absence of reliable seed value chain, resulting in farmers spending inordinate long time and effort on activities other than production.
 Further, there is lack of financial products tailor made to suit the needs of seed farmers.
 Very few financial institutions offer financial products, especially loan products, for farmers in general.
-These farmers have to depend on local money lenders, who charge exorbitant interest rate, for their financial needs.
+Thus, farmers have to depend on local money lenders, who charge exorbitant interest rate for their financial needs.
 The major problems faced by the seed producing farmers are;

-Kanchan Development bank will provide loans and other financial services to 10,000 plus seed producing farmers of Kailali, Kanchanpur & Dadeldhura.
+Kanchan Development Bank will provide loans and other financial services to 10,000 plus seed producing farmers of Kailali, Kanchanpur & Dadeldhura.
 During the project period, loans of NPR 270 million will be disbursed to these farmers.
-Financial access and other value added services that the farmers will receive through Api Himalaya is also expected to enhance farmers’ income by more than 40%.
+Financial access and other value added services such as availability of high quality seeds, training and information on better farming practices and buy back facility that the farmers will receive through Api Himalaya is also expected to enhance farmers’ income by more than 40%.